 February 17, 1969 ~ Jazz drummer, songwriter Paul Barbarin, full name Adolphe Paul Barbarin, passed away in New Orleans, Louisiana, USA ~ Leader and sideman.
 Founded the Onward Brass Band.
 Also worked with the Silver Leaf Orchestra, the Young Olympia Band, Freddie Keppard, King Oliver, Luis Russell, Red Allen, Sidney Bechet, Art Hodes.
 Died while playing snare drums during a Mardi Grass parade ~ Barbarin was born in 1899

 February 17, 1962 ~ Bruno Schlesinger, commonly known as conductor, pianist, composer Bruno Walter, passed away in Beverly Hills, California, USA ~ Widely considered one of the great conductors of the 20th century.
 Fled Germany in 1933, naturalized French citizen in 1938, settled in America the next year.
 Has worked closely with Gustav Mahler.
-Held positions at prestigious orchestras including the Leipzig Gewandhaus Orchestra, the New York Philharmonic, the Concertgebouw Orchestra, the Salzberg Festival, the Vienna State Oper, the Deutsche Oper Berlin, and others ~ Schlesinger was born in 1876
+Held positions at prestigious orchestras including the Leipzig Gewandhaus Orchestra, the New York Philharmonic, the Concertgebouw Orchestra, the Salzberg Festival, the Vienna State Oper, and the Deutsche Oper Berlin ~ Schlesinger was born in 1876

 February 17, 1962 ~ Rock singer, guitarist, songwriter David McComb, full name David Richard McComb, born in Perth, Australia ~ Fronted the Triffids from 1976 through 1989, known for songs such as Wide Open Road and Bury Me Deep In Love.
-Subsequently worked with the Blackeyed Susans in the late 1980s and early 1990s.
+Subsequently worked with the Blackeyed Susans in the late-1980s and early-1990s.
 McComb struggled with bouts of alcoholism and substance abuse throughout his career which greatly affected his health, eventually needing a heart transplant in 1996.
 McComb passed away just two weeks shy of his 37th birthday ~ McComb passed away in 1999

 February 17, 1959 ~ Singer, guitarist Chuck Berry records Almost Grown in Chicago, Illinois ~ Written by Berry.
 Produced by Leonard Chess and Phil Chess.
 Released as a double A-side paired with Little Queenie later the same year.
 Aside from Berry's usual line-up consisting of pianist Johnnie Johnson, bassist Willie Dixon and drummer Fred Below, the song features backing vocals from Etta James and a young, then-unknown Marvin Gaye.
 The song would also be used in the 1973 coming-of-age comedy-drama American Graffiti directed by George Lucas